horizontalsystems/horizontalsystems.github.io/privacy.md

 If at any time you would like to unsubscribe from receiving future emails, follow the instructions at the bottom of each email and we will promptly remove you from ALL correspondence.

-#### Contacting Us
+### Contact Us

 If there are any questions regarding this privacy policy, you may contact us using the information below.

+email:
+hsdao@protonmail.ch

+Postal Address:
 Horizontal Systems
 Building 7, 12th District
+Bishkek, 72000
-Bishkek, Kyrgyz Republic
+Kyrgyz Republic

-hsdao@protonmail.ch
+Last Updated:

-Last Updated: 1 October 2019
+1 October 2019